-The one time Lucifer (Septuagint translation of Helel ben Shaḥar) is used in the Torah is in reference to the King of Babylon.
+The term Lucifer (Septuagint translation of Helel ben Shaḥar) is used in the Torah in reference to the King of Babylon.
 The myth of the King of Babylon is derived from a Babylonian or Hebrew sidereal or star-myth (similar to the Greek myth of Helio’s son, Phaéthōn).
-In times then, stars were regarded as celestial beings; but more later on the origin and explanation of the occult and astronomical meaning attributed to Venus, the planet.
+In times then, stars were regarded as celestial beings, but more later on the origin and explanation of the occult and astronomical meaning attributed to Venus, the planet.
+The Second Epistle of Peter (2 Peter 1:19) uses the term lucifer to refer to “morning star.”
+The Book of Job uses it in reference to “the light of the morning” (11:17) and to “the signs of the zodiac” (38:32).
+In the Book of Psalms (110:3), it is in reference to “the dawn.”
 The popular legend of the Christians is an amalgamation of myths, being that of the Vita Adæ et Evæ, Samyaza (the heaven-seizer), and Azael in the Slavonic Enoch.
 In pre-Hesiodic Venus mythology and Prometheus mythology, we find all the theological notions that have become part of the myth of LUCIFER.
-This demonstrates that the Christian LUCIFER is a fiction; that the accusations of Christians about Theosophists no longer stand; and that historical facts and our doctrine elucidate where Theology and Evangelists will fail to do in the face of simple truths.
+This demonstrates 1) the Christian LUCIFER is a fiction; 2) accusations about theosophists and occultists no longer stand; 3) historical facts and Theosophy elucidate where theologians and evangelists will fail to do, because of these evidences.

 - Classical and Biblical Origin of ‘Lucifer Myth’

 - LUCIFER: History, Purpose & Content of H.P.
 Blavatsky’s London Magazine